Skip to main content

 Shipcon

-Once you find a suitable placement, you will need to ensure you have academic coordinator’s approval.
+Once you find a suitable placement, you will need to ensure you have your programme coordinators approval.

-You can then contact the Erasmus Office to progress with funding application.
+You can then contact your campus specific Erasmus+ Coordinator to progress with funding application.

 Public healthcare systems vary from country to country, and few countries pay the full cost of healthcare for holders of the EHIC.

-For non-EU students who are not eligible to receive an EHIC, you must ensure that your private insurance covers you for studying/working in your chosen destination.
+For non-EU students who are not eligible to receive an EHIC, you must ensure that your private insurance covers you for studying or working in your chosen destination.